KenLaam/BabySteps/privacy-policy.md

 BabySteps is designed with privacy in mind.
 The app processes and stores your baby's feeding data locally on your device using Core Data.
 This includes:

 - Baby names and birth dates
-- Milk feeding records (quantities in ml from 10-400ml, feeding types - breast milk or formula, precise dates and times)
+- Milk feeding records (amounts in ml from 10-400ml, feeding types - breast milk or formula, precise dates and times)
 - Daily feeding aggregations and statistics
 - Interactive charts and visualizations
 - User preferences (default milk quantities, last used quantities per baby, app themes, quantity management settings)